Outdatedcandy92/PicoDucky/README.md

 - Compact Size (Roughly 39x15x1.6 mm)
 - 1 Programmable Button
 - 2 Programmable RGB LEDs
+- Can act like a HID Device
+- Can be used as a Security Key

 ## 📐 Schematic & PCB
 ![Image](./img/render_image.png)